johngraham1979/Arduino-NTP/README.md

 5. Code can now be uploaded.
 6. the RST button on the ESP13 board may need to be pressed before each upload.

-Email any questions or comments to me, John, at john.graham@outlook.com.
+Email any questions or comments to me, John, at john.graham@outlook.co.nz.
 Please begin your email title with "NTPClient Repo".
 I look forward to answering your questions or reading your comments.